Timo Furuholm

-Timo Furuholm (born 11 October 1987) is a Finnish former professional football forward.
+Timo Furuholm (born 11 October 1987) is a Finnish politician and a former professional football forward.
+He is currently a member of the Parliament of Finland, for the Left Alliance.
 Furuholm was born in Pori, Finland where he started his senior career in local FC Jazz.
 He made his Veikkausliiga debut at age 15 in 2003.

 Furuholm made his international debut for Finland in January 2010, at the age of 22.

 Club career

 Early career

 In 2003, Furuholm made his Veikkausliiga debut for FC Jazz, playing against FF Jaro at the age of 16.
 At the time, he was the youngest player ever to make an appearance in the Finnish top flight.
-In 2004, he played for another Pori based team, Musan Salama in the third level, making 21 appearances and scoring 17 goals.
+In 2004, he played for another Pori based team, Musan Salama in the Finnish II division, making 21 appearances and scoring 17 goals.

-Inter Turku
+FC Inter Turku

-In 2005, he signed with Inter Turku.
+In 2005, he signed with FC Inter Turku.
 He has since suffered from multiple injuries.
 During the 2007 season he made 14 appearances and two goals for Inter.
 In the next season he missed three months because of a knee injury, and was only able to make nine appearances and four goals.
 The following season he was finally able to play the whole season without injuries, making in total of 23 appearances and scoring impressive 11 league goals.
 He however missed almost the whole 2010 season as he injured himself in the early days of the season (only four appearances, no goals).
 The 2011 season was finally his breakthrough, as he went on scoring 22 league goals and only losing by one goal to Kimmo Tarkkio and Valeri Popovitch as the record goalscorer in Veikkausliiga.
 After the 2011 season, his contract with Inter expired and he became a free agent.

 Fortuna Düsseldorf

 On 10 January 2012, it was announced that 2.
-Fußball-Bundesliga side Fortuna Düsseldorf had signed Furuholm, with a contract running until June 2014.
+Bundesliga side Fortuna Düsseldorf had signed Furuholm, with a contract running until June 2014.
 A year later, he signed for Hallescher FC on loan, joining his compatriot, Kristian Kojola.
 He scored two minutes into his debut for the club, a 1–1 draw with Stuttgarter Kickers, and ended the season with eight goals, making him Halle's top scorer for the season.